codepath/android_guides/Contributing-back-to-Android.md

 #### Updating gradle.properties

 You should have a `tools/gradle/wrapper/gradle.properties` already created as well.
-Currently [this file](https://android.googlesource.com/platform/tools/gradle/+/master/wrapper/gradle-wrapper.properties) assumes that you have Gradle stored in a `external/gradle directory`.
+Currently [this file](https://android.googlesource.com/platform/tools/gradle/+/master/wrapper/gradle-wrapper.properties) assumes that you have Gradle stored in a `external/gradle` directory.
 You can change the `distributionUrl` reference to point to a remote URL, which will be fetched if it doesn't currently exist:

 ```
 distributionBase=GRADLE_USER_HOME